THE MAKING OF AMERICA!

 dedicated to examining, exposing and promoting the flaws in

-humanity, not its rightness or goodness.
+humanity, not its rightness.
 And a major target of this

 campaign was the nation itself and all its values and

 I saw trouble coming and I resolved to do something about it—to